Kamal Johnson

-Kamal Johnson (born December 9, 1991) is an American football defensive tackle who is currently retired.
+Kamal Johnson (born December 9, 1991) is an American former football defensive tackle.
 He played college football at Temple.
 He is also a member of Groove Phi Groove SFI.
 He signed as an undrafted free agent with the Miami Dolphins in 2014.

 Professional career

 Miami Dolphins

 After going unselected in the 2014 NFL draft, Johnson signed with the Miami Dolphins on May 12, 2014.
 On August 30, 2014, he was placed on injured reserve.

 Johnson was waived on June 10, 2017.

 Washington Redskins

 Johnson signed with the practice squad of the Washington Redskins on January 1, 2016.
 On January 14, 2016, Johnson signed a futures contract with the Washington Redskins.
 He was released on May 2.

 San Diego Chargers

 Johnson was signed by the San Diego Chargers.
 On September 3, 2019, he was released by the Chargers.